 scontrol update job <job number> Account=local Partition=cluster QOS=normal

-For cases where research grants require the purchase of hardware, or when access to large number of CPU cores or large-memory nodes is required, servers can be purchased from our suppliers with the agreement of IT matching the current specification.
-The current node specification is 2 x Intel Xeon Gold 6126 (2 x 12 cores) with 384 GB of RAM, and the cost is £7055.17 + VAT (we need to update the quote for Xeon Gold 6226).
-Warranty on these servers is 5 years, so purchasing a node will give 5 years of access to the proportional amount of resources in the project partition.
+We are planning purchasing new nodes and creating a new high performance partition consisting of hardware funded by research projects.
+The goal is that this should be a uniform pool of nodes, not servers matched to different project budgets.
+Warranty on these servers will be 5 years, so purchasing a node will give 5 years of access to the proportional amount of resources in the project partition.
 After that time those nodes will be part of the free partition and will be useful to all cluster users for another couple of years.
-Buying these nodes is also the way to ensure the clusters keeps running in the future.
-The current nodes are becoming old and eventually they will need to be replaced.
+That way buying these nodes will help ensuring the clusters keeps running in the future.
+The current nodes are old, inefficient, and eventually they will need to be replaced.

 To start creating this partition we need a sufficient number of projects willing to purchase nodes.
-We need a couple of identical nodes to start with, otherwise sharing nodes, scheduling jobs, etc. are not going to work well.
+IT is not able to purchase the nodes without confirmation that the cost will be covered by research grants and we need a reasonably sized pool of identical nodes to start with, otherwise sharing nodes, scheduling jobs, etc. are not going to work well.

 In case of large computational projects, with the amount of hardware that could form a separate cluster, or with specialized hardware e.g. with GPUs, separate project partitions can be created.
 In such cases confirmation from the IT must be obtained before any hardware is purchased.